zng-ui/zng/TODO/_current.md

 * All examples must be fully useable with a screen reader.
     - Test OS defaults and NVDA.

+# Split Core

+* Txt type crate.

+* Font service, segmenting and shaping.
+    - Needs AppExtension.

+* Var crate.
+    - Needs `context_local`.
+    - VARS needs a hidden public API for the app?

+* app_local and context_local crate (zero-ui-app_context).
+    - Needs AppId, that needs unique_id_u32! util.

+* uid crate.

+* Length types in units crate.
+    - Needs impl_from_and_into_var.
+        - Will depend on vars crate, that depends on the Txt crate.
+        - We are suddenly importing a lot of dependencies.
+        - Should be pretty small still, or we could make a "var-api" crate.
+    - Needs LAYOUT context?
+Otherwise can't implement Layout2d and Layout1d.

 # Publish

 * Publish if there is no missing component that could cause a core API refactor.